-Next, officers of the new club were elected: Charles M. Hughes was elected president; Chelsea A. Merritt, first vice-president; Owen F. Cooper, second vice-president; Ermen L. Boyd, secretary; Scott Corns, treasurer; Newell Rudder, Lion Tamer; William R. Grant, tailtwister, and Tommy Berbour.
+Next, officers of the new club were elected: Charles M. Hughes was elected president; Chelsea A. Merritt, first vice-president; Owen F. Cooper, second vice-president; Howard Frye, third vice-president; Ermen L. Boyd, secretary; Scott Corns, treasurer; Newell Rudder, Lion Tamer; William R. Grant, tailtwister, and Tommy Berbour.
 Chas.
-Bane Eugene Pox and Charles Secrets were suggested as the first directors.
+Bane Eugene Fox and Charles Secrest were sciented as the first directors.

-The tentative date for the new club's charter night was set for May 18,
+The tentative date for the new club's charter night was set for May 18.